bigmaggi/crawler.py/README.md

 # crawler.py
 a web crawler in python.
 # running
-change the base url and search url in main.py and run it by running main.py.
+change the all_urls list in main.py and run it by running main.py.
 When it has finished you can search by running search.py.

 # index checker
 continually checks how large the index is